Coros Pace Pro – GNSS Accuracy Test Result

 Crossing Richmond Bridge gives a clear sky for PACE to ready itself for a tricky loop down steps and back under the bridge.
 As you can see, something weird happens on the easy bit before turning right and running next to a wall where, surprisingly, it’s OK.

-We are now on the rather pretty Richmond Riverside.
-We’re next to Elon Musk’s old PayPal offices and tens of metres away from Ted Lasso country.
+We are now on the rather pretty Richmond Riverside, next to Elon Musk’s old PayPal offices and tens of metres away from Ted Lasso country.
 I loop around a tree at the top of the image, but had I continued for 40 metres; I would be at the site of the old Royal Palace of Richmond where Queen Elizabeth the First waited anxiously for the Armada to be defeated (or not…it was…she lived).
 The point of the GPS track’s precision here is not to cross over the outward track on the return leg.
 Pace Pro does do this slightly, but it’s OK.
-It then has to return under Richmond Bridge, and clearly show it has taken the leftmost tunnel, which it does.
+It then has to return under Richmond Bridge, which it does by taking the leftmost tunnel.
 It did well here.
 History lesson over.

 Next comes a straightforward section where Coros Pace Pro should excel…and does excel.
 Running past Petersham Meadow, you may see some cows grazing and, in the distance beyond them, Petersham nurseries, where the Richmonderatti go to buy overpriced objects for their gardens or very overrated food (in my experience), albeit in a lovely setting.